OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 Since we chose to have long track sections, we only have to link them at switches.
 Happily, in our generation scripts, like in [small_infra.py](https://github.com/DGEXSolutions/osrd/blob/dev/core/examples/generated/scripts/small_infra.py), when creating switches, the corresponding `TrackSectionLink`s are automatically created.

-If two track sections are not connected by a `TrackSectionLink`, a train in an *OSRD* simulation cannot go from the former to the latter.
+If two track sections are not connected by a `TrackSectionLink`, a train in an *OSRD* simulation cannot go from the one to the other.

 ### Switches

-For the time being, OSRD only supports three types of switches <span style="color: red">is that true ?</span> (which we will all use in our example).
-Let us first define the three types of switches.
+For the time being, OSRD implements three types of switches (which we will all use in our example).
+Let us first define these three types of switches.

 #### Point Switch